h2oai/tutorials/DriverlessAI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 ![prec-recall-00](assets/prec-recall-00.jpg)

-From the Prec-Recall plot some metrics are derived that can be helpful in assessing the model’s performance, such as accuracy and Fᵦ scores.These metrics will be explained in more depth on the next section of the concepts.
+From the Prec-Recall plot some metrics are derived that can be helpful in assessing the model’s performance, such as accuracy and Fᵦ scores.These metrics will be explained in more depth in the next section of the concepts.
 Just note that accuracy or ACC is the ratio number of correct predictions divided by the total number of predictions and Fᵦ is the harmonic mean of recall and precision.

 When looking at ACC in Prec-Recall is imperative to note that ACC does not perform well imbalanced datasets.
 This is why the **F-scores** can be used to account for the skewed dataset in Prec-Recall.